SayantanRC/Migrate-files/troubleshooting.md

 Most of the TWRP related issues should be resolved by going to [the section "TWRP alternate flasher (failsafe method)"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#twrp-alternate-flasher-failsafe-method) below.

 However, you should also check the other sections before trying that.
+Also look into [the section "Important points when making the migrate backup"](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#important-points-when-making-the-migrate-backup) at the bottom.

 ## Telegram group for reporting issues:
 You can provide feedback and report issues in our Telegram group: https://t.me/migrateApp